AVGP/50linesofcode/post-raw/2016-03-09-json-rpc-2-for-simple-and-powerful-apis.md

 <!-- JSON RPC 2.0 - for simple and powerful APIs -->
 # JSON RPC 2.0

 ## For simple and powerful APIs

+To my surprise a contender in the field of API protocols is yet unknown: JSON-RPC 2.0.
+A standard since 2010, it is simple yet powerful but barely known amongst developers.
+This article explains what it is, what makes it different and nice to work with and how to use it.

 ## TL;DR